 The mineral sands industry involves two principal product chains.

-The zircon sand supply sector represents an approximately US$1.7 billion per annum industry, this industry in turn supplies to end-user markets generating annual revenue value many multiples of this.
+The zircon sand supply sector represents an approximately US$1.7 billion per annum industry, with this industry in turn also supplying to end-user markets generating annual revenue value many multiples of this.